Ludovic2035/docker/README.md

 **Proxy setup:** For the proxy setup the Web Client will be available via http://localhost/kommonitor after you have deployed NGINX.

-#### 3. Start NGINX proxy
+#### 3. Start proxy
+You can choose between [NGINX](https://docs.nginx.com/) or [Traefik](https://doc.traefik.io/traefik/) as reverse proxy for routing your requests.

+##### NGINX
 To start the NGINX proxy run `docker compose up` from [./dev-proxy/nginx](./dev-proxy/nginx).
-This sets up an NGINX, which forwards certain subpath requests to the correct port under which the KomMonitor componets can be reached.
+This sets up an NGINX, which routes certain subpath requests to the correct port under which the KomMonitor componets can be reached.

+##### Traefik
+To start the Traefik proxy run `docker compose up` from [./dev-proxy/traefik](./dev-proxy/traefik).
+This sets up Traefik, which routes certain subpath requests to the correct port under which the KomMonitor componets can be reached.

+Note, that Traefik supports dynamical configuration i.e., service, middleware and routing configurations are defined as Docker labels for each service within [./dev-proxy/kommonitor/docker-compose.yml](./dev-proxy/kommonitor/docker-compose.yml).
+These config definitions are automatically detected by Traefik, which makes it unnecessary to restart Traefik if configurations change.

 ## Production Setup
 The [./prod](./prod) directory aims to provide configuration files that are easy to adopt for a production deployment.